 - Focus on the posterior chain

-Movement patterns, both in the weight room and SAQ and Conditioning sessions will be a vital component of the program.
+Movement patterns, both in the weight room and speed, change of direction, quickness and conditioning sessions will be a vital component of the program.
 Athletes need to be able to move quickly and effectively in a chaotic environment.
 The weight room will be used to build strength, explosion, balance and stabilization.
 However, we will also stress to each athlete the importance of warm-up and cool down sessions.
 Warm-up is a vital part of the program because it not only gets the body physically ready to perform at the highest level possible, but it also assists in relaxing the mind before a training session, practice or game.
 Cool down will be utilized to enhance recovery by slowly letting the athlete recover through stretching or some sort of flexibility variation.

-No matter what the sport, conditioning is the most important component in an athlete’s training.
-I truly believe that a good conditioning program can make or break an athlete’s performance.
+No matter what the sport, conditioning is the most important component in an athlete’s training. we truly believe that a good conditioning program can make or break an athlete’s performance.
 Even in a heavy anaerobic sport (i.e. tennis, football), aerobic conditioning is important to build stamina, maintain health as well as assisting in the development of strength and anaerobic training, especially as the season nears.
-To train the aerobic system, I will use many different methods, such as interval training or heart rate monitor bike rides.
-For me, it’s just one piece of the overall puzzle of preparation, and, if implemented properly, is a powerful tool in the toolbox.
+To train the aerobic system, we will use many different methods, such as interval training or heart rate monitor bike rides.
+Conditioning is just one piece of the overall puzzle of preparation, and, if implemented properly, is a powerful tool in the toolbox.

-Flexibility and mobility training will be a primary focus of what I do with the athletes.
-The different types of flexibility training that will be utilized will include, but not limited too static, dynamic and partner-assisted.
+Flexibility and mobility training will be a primary focus of what we do with the athletes.
+The different types of flexibility training that will be utilized will include, but not limited too static, dynamic and partner-assisted and PNF.
 Bands and stretching ropes will also be used to assist in stretching.
 Mobility training will constantly be integrated in training sessions, whether is from a secondary lift or in the warm-up, I will always include mobility in the session.